-If you’re ever involved in a car accident, you can expect a storm of legal troubles coming your way.
+If you’re ever involved in a car accident, you’ll probably be expecting to have a long and complicated legal ordeal ahead of you.
 Of course, you can always attempt to settle with an insurance company on your own, but without proper legal help, you run the risk of only getting a small fraction of the compensation you’re entitled to.

 So, when do you need to hire a car accident lawyer?
-In many cases, the answer is as soon as possible, but we’ve broken down just a few of the scenarios where having an experienced attorney on your side will be to your benefit after an accident in Fayetteville, AR.
+In many cases, the answer is as soon as possible.
+Still, we at Niblock Law Firm have broken down just a few of the scenarios where having an experienced attorney on your side will be to your benefit after a Fayetteville car accident.

 Coming up with a clear number for the value of your case can be tough on your own.
 A car accident attorney can help you properly calculate the compensation you’re owed by considering both economic and non-economic factors.
 You may be able to pursue a wide variety of damages, but insurance companies will likely count on you not knowing everything you’re entitled to.

 Damages in car accident claims are classified as either economic or non-economic.
 Economic damages are easily quantifiable and include things like your medical bills, lost wages, and property damage.